cardan22/Julies_bakery/README.md

 ### Baking and Pastry Courses

 * This section contains a photo, text and a call-to-action botton.
-* This section tells you why you should take a course at Julie's Bakery.
-Visitors can click on the call-to-action button to read more and sign up for a course.
+* This section tells the user why you should take a course at Julie's Bakery.
+Visitors can click on the call-to-action button to learn more and sign up for a course.

 ![Baking and Pastry Courses section](/assets/images/readme-images/courses-section.png)